Raise your hand if you’ve done any of the following in the last year:

 Companies also tend to save on corporate expenses when they hire out for various projects.
-According to Forbes, approximately 43% of companies who use contracted workers save 20% or more on labor costs.
+A report from a consulting firm revealed that, approximately 43% of companies who use contracted workers save 20% or more on labor costs.
 This is largely because they don’t have to pay for benefits like health insurance, PTO and retirement savings.
 Plus, the work is completed (and paid for) on demand.
 Since tasks are typically billed with a flat fee per project versus as an hourly wage, it is easier to plan for expenses and predict what the ROI will be on those projects.

 How Gig Workers Affect HR Operations